clarakreidy/Project.4A/Readme.md

 - [x] Set up the elasticsearch container
 - [x] Set up the kibana container
 - [x] Connect kibana and elasticsearch via docker
-- [ ] Set up Logstash container
+- [x] Set up Logstash container
-- [ ] Create config file for logstash to read the excels
+- [x] Create config file for logstash to read the csv
 - [ ] Create a startup script for logstash to read all excels on docker startup